 "The Rangers are sent to take a scientist into custody.
 He was involved in the Supertrooper Program and had befriend Gooseman.
 They find him as he's about to die, he asks Goose to find his son."

-On this day in 1998, Shadow Raiders aired "Ragnarok: Part 2."
+On this day in 1998 (in the U.S.), Shadow Raiders aired "Ragnarok: Part 2."
 Officially, this served as the thirteenth episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "With the four worlds finally united, the Beast Planet's approach threatens to engulf them all."